I walked with the urgency and excitement of an addict trying to get his fix.

 Back to the Apple Store.

 “First, you need a demo appointment, and there’s nothing available for three hours.”
 I saw the shiny new device on the table next to him, and he immediately caught the look of cowardice, panic, and despair in my eyes.
-“Please wait here for a moment,” he said, his tech bro sympathy pouring out.
+“Please wait here for a moment,” he said, his tech bro sympathy spilling out.

 I waited with bated breath as he had a quick conversation with his manager.
 Ten minutes later, I was sitting with the Vision Pro perched on my head, immersed in an experience that even my overly fertile brain couldn’t conjure up in the roughest of fantasies.